bioc/SNPRelate/README.md

 Genome-wide association studies are widely used to investigate the genetic basis of diseases and traits, but they pose many computational challenges.
 We developed SNPRelate (R package for multi-core symmetric multiprocessing computer architectures) to accelerate two key computations on SNP data: principal component analysis (PCA) and relatedness analysis using identity-by-descent measures.
 The kernels of our algorithms are written in C/C++ and highly optimized.

 The GDS format offers the efficient operations specifically designed for integers with two bits, since a SNP could occupy only two bits.
 The SNP GDS format in this package is also used by the [GWASTools](http://bioconductor.org/packages/GWASTools) package with the support of S4 classes and generic functions.
 The extended GDS format is implemented in the [SeqArray](https://github.com/zhengxwen/SeqArray) package to support the storage of single nucleotide variation (SNV), insertion/deletion polymorphism (indel) and structural variation calls.
-It is strongly suggested to use SeqArray for large-scale whole-genome sequencing variant data instead of SNPRelate.
+It is strongly suggested to use [SeqArray](https://github.com/zhengxwen/SeqArray) for large-scale whole-exome and whole-genome sequencing variant data instead of [SNPRelate](https://github.com/zhengxwen/SNPRelate).

 ## Bioconductor